Over-squashing in Spatiotemporal Graph Neural Networks: Over-squashing in mptcn

-\paragraph{Empirical validation} To validate our theoretical results, we conducted experiments on both synthetic and real-world tasks that highlight the effects of spatiotemporal over-squashing. \autoref{fig:memst} empirically confirms our theoretical bound by demonstrating both spatial and temporal over-squashing effects in a controlled setting.
-We designed a synthetic memory task where, given a graph and a time window of random values, the model must retrieve the average value at time step $t-i$ for nodes exactly $k$ hops away from a target node.
+To validate our theoretical results, we conducted experiments on both synthetic and real-world tasks that highlight the effects of spatiotemporal over-squashing.
+The reference \gls{mptcn} architecture used in the experiments features the Diffusion Convolution (DCNN) operator \citep{atwood2016diffusion} as the $\mpl$ layer.

+\paragraph{Synthetic environments} We design a synthetic memory task named \gls{rocketman} where, given a graph and a time window of random values, the model must retrieve the average value at time step $t-i$ for nodes exactly $k$ hops away from a target node.
 We keep the input size constant across tasks and employ a \gls{tts} architecture with precisely enough layers in each dimension to span the entire input space, reporting success rates across multiple runs.
-The results reveal two key patterns consistent with our theory.
+The results, shown in \autoref{fig:memst}, reveal two key patterns consistent with our theory.
 First, the task is significantly more challenging on the \textsc{Lollipop} graph compared to the \textsc{Ring} graph, confirming the known spatial over-squashing characteristics of these topologies~\citep{di_giovanni2024how}.
 Second, as the convolutional filter size $P$ increases, we observe that the task becomes more challenging for lower temporal distances, aligning perfectly with our analysis of \glspl{tcn}.
-Complete experimental details, including comparative results for a \gls{tas} architecture, are provided in \appref{app:experiments}.
+Complete experimental details, including comparative results for a \gls{tas} architecture, are provided in \appref{app:experiments}, while in \appref{app:neigh_match} we show results on \textsc{TemporalNeighboursMatch}, an adaptation of the synthetic environment \textsc{NeighboursMatch} \citep{alon2021bottleneck} to the spatiotemporal setting.